LaibinChang/UIDEF/README.md

 We divide the collected images into seven categories: images with distorted color, images with different perspectives, images with low contrast, images with blur perception, images with an uneven-brightness scene, images with a dim scene, and images with a turbid scene.
 Then, considering the difference in color distortion, the category of images with distorted color is further divided into three subcategories: the bluish appearance, the greenish appearance, and the yellowish appearance.
 Similarly, the images with different perspectives are composed of the downward-looking, forward-looking, and upward-looking.
 These images are carefully selected to accommodate a wide range of underwater degradation variability.

 The raw dataset can be found completely from here. [https://pan.baidu.com/s/1YFcwSb56wZPTOTl7y0ueYw?pwd=tn3q]().

+## 4.Codes

+We would upload our code here as soon as possible, please wait.